robertoAHenkel/aaron/002-build-knowledgebase.md

 ## Step 2: Implement Document Chunking 📄

 Now that you understand the codebase, let's implement the chunking strategy for our knowledge base.
-We'll use LangChain's [RecursiveCharacterTextSplitter](https://js.langchain.com/docs/concepts/text_splitters/#text-structured-based) to break down documents into semantic chunks while preserving context.
+For example, you could use [RecursiveCharacterTextSplitter](https://js.langchain.com/docs/concepts/text_splitters/#text-structured-based) to break down documents into semantic chunks while preserving context.

 #### Why Do We Need Chunking? 🤔